 - whether dose-dense paclitaxel is as effective as the addition of bevacizumab to 3-weekly chemotherapy and is a combined approach more efficacious (ICON8B)

 The prospective collection of tumour tissue, germline DNA and plasma samples from trial participants (in conjunction with Dr James Brenton -University of Cambridge) will enable a substantial associated translational research programme exploring predictive biomarkers of response and resistance to both weekly dose-dense chemotherapy and bevacizumab.
 It will also provide a resource for broader research on ovarian cancer biology.

 Angiogenesis, the process of new blood vessel development and is vital for the growth of solid tumours.
 Strategies targeting VEGF the principal pro-angiogenic cytokine have been shown to improve outcomes in the treatment of a wide range of epithelial cancers.
 However many questions remain to be answered – in particular how should anti-angiogenic strategies be best employed and how can we identify those patients that are most likely to benefit?
 This last point is particularly apposite given the cost and toxicities of antiangiogenic treatments.

-In collaboration with Professor Gordon Jayson, I have an active involvement in a phase I clinical trial programme developing novel anti-angiogenic agents.
+In collaboration with Professor Gordon Jayson, I have an active involvement in an early phase clinical trial programme evaluating predictive biomarkers for anti-angiogenic agents.
 A key component of these studies is the development of imaging and serological biomarkers that will allow us to direct the future development of these drugs.
-I have recently completed recruitment to a translational research study exploring the dynamic effects of bevacizumab (an anti-VEGF monoclonal antibody) of the intratumoural vasculature of hepatic metastases from colorectal cancer by imaging in collaboration with Professor Geoff Parker and Dr James O’Connor.
+We have recently completed recruitment to a 70 patient translational research study exploring these biomarker modalities in the context of bevacizumab treatment for metastatic colorectal carcinoma.
+This has been conducted in collaboration with Professors Geoff Parker and Caroline Dive.